-USES: In general similar to those of the other southern pines, being used in construction, interior and exterior finish, pulp, etc.
+USES: In general similar to those of the other southern pines, being used in construction, interior and exterior finish, poles, pulp, etc.

 DISTRIBUTION: Found generally throughout the state with the exception of the higher mountains.
 Less plentiful in the coastal plain than in the Piedmont where it occurs in great abundance.
-Most common of the Southern yellow pines and often in plantations.